-See the U-M Standard Practice Guide: Policy on Minors Involved in University-Sponsored Programs or Programs Held in University Facilities
+See the U-M Standard Practice Guide: Children on Campus

 University-Sponsored Programs (programs and activities under the direction and authority of the university and that are administered by faculty, staff and sponsored student organizations on behalf of the university) must:

 - Follow the established Code of Conduct.

 - Submit all faculty, staff, students and volunteers to criminal background screening.

 - Use university-provided templates for participant forms.

 - Agree to have faculty, staff, students and volunteers complete required training.